MrPotatoManLol/QLRC-Stuff/General/Departments/Combative/Department of Security/Specialized Response Team.md

 **Department:** Department of Securty
 **Division Name:** Specialized Response Team

-**Description:** The Spe Response Team is the corporations military force.
+**Description:** The Specialized Response Team is the corporations military force.
 Tasked with some of the most dangerous operations, the Specialized Response Team responds during raids and riots, and situations where strong arms is needed.
 They are highly trained and equiped with heavy weaponry, allowing them to gain control of any situation.

 **Join Requirements:** CL-1 or higher **and** member of the Department of Security (RA-7)
 **Join Process:** Tryout (RA-7)